ZeroOrI/UpdatingWiki/readme.md

 * As D-Class is for those with defective traits, Kei's defect is her low grades and for previous absences during middle school.
 * Kei ranks #8 in the "Female Character" category in the 2019 edition of Takarajimasha's Kono Light Novel ga Sugoi! guidebook.
   * In the 2020 edition, she is ranked #1.
+* *Kei's appearance changed drastically since 1st volume.
+In it she was presented as typical gyaru girl with tanned skid and ton of make-up.Since 2nd Volume she was portrayed completly different.*[5](#5change)

 [Return to content](#content)